ZChipman/Rotten_Tomatoes_Data_Mining/README.md

 ### Exploratory Data Analysis:

 Half of the films were rated positively by both critics and audiences.
+The color scheme of the charts was influenced by the Wes Anderson film "The Darjeeling Limited."

 <img width="1280" alt="Status Chart" src="https://user-images.githubusercontent.com/87530934/235267901-3270a792-15f1-487a-a10a-3140cdc1f011.png">